neilsmurphy/backtrader_template/README.md

 that essentially have one line output per test, and analyzers that have multiple lines per test.
 If I'm only executing a modest number of backtests, I will go ahead and use a 'full_export' to the database, meaning all analyzers.
-But saving OHLV data and other such large datasets is not conducive to large backtest.
-For large backtests I will set 'full_export=False' which is good for fast backtesting.
+But saving OHLV data and other such large datasets is not conducive to large numbers of backtests.
+For large backtests I will set
+'full_export=False' which is good for fast backtesting.
 You can control which analyzers are included in full or not full in the extension/analyzer module at the bottom.